Kurt Barling

-Kurt Barling (born November 1961) is a British professor of journalism at Middlesex University.
+J. Kurt Barling (born November 1961) is a British professor of journalism at Middlesex University.
 He previously worked as a journalist for the BBC for 25 years and before that as a lecturer at the London School of Economics.
-In 1997 he won the CRE's Reporter of the Year award.
+In 1997, he won the CRE's Reporter of the Year award.
 He is also an author and has been an independent film producer.

 Biography

 Kurt Barling was born in 1961, of mixed Anglo-Irish and African heritage, in north London, where he attended comprehensive school.
-He gained a BA (Hons) First Class degree in Politics & Modern Languages from City of London Polytechnic, before winning scholarships to do postgraduate work at the London School of Economics and the Paris Institute of Political Studies (Sciences Po Paris), earning an MSc in Government and a PhD in International Relations, and going on to lecture in LSE's International Relations Department.
+He gained a BA (Hons) First-Class degree in Politics & Modern Languages from City of London Polytechnic, before winning scholarships to do postgraduate work at the London School of Economics and the Paris Institute of Political Studies (Sciences Po Paris), earning an MSc in Government and a PhD in International Relations, and going on to lecture in LSE's International Relations Department.